-Dexia group's total regulatory capital ratio was 28.9% as of the end of June 2021, slightly up from 28.5% as of year-end 2020.
-This increase resulted from a \in 1.1 billion decrease in its risk-weighted assets to \in 23.1 billion, of which effect was partly offset by a \in 0.2 billion decrease in its total capital base to \in 6.7 billion at end-June 2021.
-The ratio remains well above its Supervisory Review and Evaluation Process requirement of 11.25%5 The \in 1.1 billion decrease in risk-weighted assets primarily stems from the decline in the asset portfolio.
+Dexia group's total regulatory capital ratio was 31.6% as of the end of December 2021, up from 28.5% as of year-end 2020.
+This increase resulted from (i) a \in 3.6 billion decrease in its risk-weighted assets to \in 20.6 billion, (ii) a \in 0.4 billion decrease in its total capital base to \in 6.5 billion at end-December 2021.
+The ratio remains well above its Supervisory Review and Evaluation Process requirement of 11.25%.5.
+The \in 3.6 billion decrease in risk-weighted assets primarily stems from the decline in the asset portfolio.
 Since 2020, Dexia uses the standardised approach to calculate its credit risk-weighted assets.
 The switch to the standardised approach from the IRB method was aimed at reducing the impact of market volatility on the group's regulatory ratios.

-Dexia group's ability to continue complying with its solvency requirements will hinge on the magnitude of future losses and on whether or not its risk-weighted assets would decrease sufficiently quickly to offset the impact of the continuous capital depletion.6 Based on its projected financials and in the absence of a major shock triggering substantial credit losses or affecting the bank's funding capacity, however, we expect the group to maintain a regulatory capital ratio higher than the minimum requirements over the coming three to four years.
+Dexia group's ability to continue complying with its solvency requirements will hinge on the magnitude of future losses and on whether or not its risk-weighted assets would decrease sufficiently quickly to offset the impact of continuous losses depleting its capital.
+The additional guarantee fee under the prolongated state-guaranteed funding scheme effective since the beginning of 2022 will also progressively weigh on the group's net result and therefore on its capital (refer to the section on profitability for further details).
+Based on its projected financials and in the absence of a major shock triggering substantial credit losses or affecting the bank's funding capacity, however, we expect the group to maintain a regulatory capital ratio higher than the minimum requirements over the coming three to four years.
 Yet, because of the high sensitivity of the group's capital adequacy to its earnings generation capacity and credit costs, the predictability of which is limited, there remains a risk that Dexia group might need to be recapitalised again.